Meet Elke Evrard

 Innovation and Documentation.
 Reconstructing the Paradigm of Transitional Justice from the Ground Up – ERC Consolidator Grant (2025-…)

 I provide support to the new ERC project of my supervisor professor Tine Destrooper.
 The project analyses innovative documentation practices and ambitions of grassroots justice actors in different contemporary transitional justice cases.
 It seeks to rethink the transitional justice paradigm from the ground up, employing an ecosystemic analytical framework to explore how innovations in documentation interact with and influence other transitional justice initiatives.
+I co-supervise a PhD examining Indigenous approaches to documenting ecoterritorial violence in the Brazilian Amazon.

 Strengthening Capacity for Interdisciplinary Human Rights Research – Initiative by the UGent Human Rights Research Network (2024-…)